Trout sprains thumb in Angels' 9-2 loss at Miami

-Mike Trout struck out in the first inning and grounded out with the bases loaded to end the third.
-Then things got even worse for him and the Los Angeles Angels.

-Trout sprained his left thumb stealing second base and then departed in the sixth inning, and the Angels went on to a 9-2 loss to the Miami Marlins on Sunday.
+Trout sprained his thumb stealing second base and left Sunday's game in the sixth inning , and for the Los Angeles Angels, their 9-2 loss at Miami became a secondary concern.

-X-rays were negative, and Trout is scheduled for an MRI on Monday when the team returns to Los Angeles.
+X-rays were negative, and Trout is scheduled to undergo an MRI Monday when the team returns to Los Angeles.

 "A scary thing," Trout said.
 "Hopefully it's just sore and just jammed, a bad jam.
 I'm obviously bummed out, but Monday if it feels a little better, we'll see how it goes."

-The Angels hope Trout can avoid the disabled list, manager Mike Scioscia said.
+The Angels hope Trout can avoid the disabled list, manager Mike Scioscia said, although he stressed the need for further evaluation.

-"The first indication is it just looks like a little sprain," he said.
+"The first indication is it just looks like a little sprain," Scioscia said.

-Trout yelled in pain as he rose after sliding headfirst in the fifth inning and jamming his thumb into the base.
-He was examined by a trainer, stayed in the game, but was replaced in the sixth.
+Trout yelled in pain as he rose after he jammed his thumb into second base sliding headfirst in the fifth inning.
+He was examined by a trainer and stayed in the game, but was replaced in the sixth when the thumb became stiff.

 "It was definitely sore for sure," Trout said.
 "It was aching."

 The reigning American League MVP was 0 for 2 when he departed with the Angels trailing 4-2.
-He finished 2 for 9 in the series to drop his average to .337.
+He finished 2 for 9 in the series to drop his average to .337, although he hit his 16th homer Saturday to take the major league lead.

-Los Angeles totaled four hits, went 1 for 8 with runners in scoring position and was shut out over the final five innings by five pitchers, while its bullpen gave up five runs in 3 1/3 innings.

 The Angels (26-27) went 4-6 on their trip to fall below .500.
 They lost two of three to the Marlins (18-30), who won a series for the first time since April 23.